 We considered two different responses in this setting.
 The first response was a linear combination of the features in the first group only, with additive Gaussian noise.
 The results are depicted in Figure 3.
-In terms of the test MSE, fwelnet was competitive with the group lasso.
-In terms of feature selection, fwelnet had a comparable TPR to that of the group lasso (except in the lowest SNR setting),
+In terms of test MSE, fwelnet was competitive with the group lasso in the low SNR scenario and edged out the group lasso slightly for the highest SNR setting.
+In terms of feature selection, fwelnet had comparable TPR as the group lasso (except in the lowest SNR setting) but drastically smaller FPR.
+Fwelnet had better TPR and FPR than the lasso in this case.